 Since the attacks of September 11, 2001, the organization has provided reach-back engineering, project management, contracting, deployment, and other support services for the contingency districts.

 · Provides USACE services in the U.S. Central Command area of operations with projects in 16 of the 20 nations in this region.

 · Builds facilities that support U.S. Army, Navy, Air Force, and Special Operations personnel in the Middle East and Central Asia during both peacetime and contingency operations in accordance with government-to-government agreements.

 · Provides engineering services to foreign government agencies under the USACE Interagency and International Services program.
 Most of this work is through the Defense Department’s foreign military sales program.

-· Awarded a set of Multiple Award Task Order Contracts to 14 firms to support design-build and construction projects throughout the U.S. Central Command area of responsibility.
+· Awarded a set of Multiple Award Task Order Contracts to support design-build and construction projects throughout the U.S. Central Command area of responsibility.
 Task orders are competitively awarded under the MATOCs.

 · Awards contracts and provides other services to support USACE operations in Afghanistan.

 · Serves as the Technical Center of Expertise for Aircraft Hangar Fire Protection.